about me

 You don't need to be filthy rich, you don't even have to own a car, house or the latest mobile phone.
 You just need a pencil, paper and imagination.

 I'm a one man studio running on low battery energy both mentally and physically everyday.
-I can't do much everyday.
+I can't do much everyday, because I have complicated disabilities.
 Oh, I do try!
 I do push myself, but when I do, I end up bed ridden for a good while.
 I'm not full of energy.
 I'm not like a 15 month old baby who's discovered how to run.
 I'm the opposite.

 I'm not giving up on my dreams.
 Far from it.
 I'm prioritizing my health, listening to what my body needs and I'm doing what is best for myself.
 I've made my peace with that.
 Sure, I may never become famous like my favourite artists.